sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

 Adsorption of atomic species A on surface
 ******************************************

-In this first tutorial the first steps to run and set-up a :program:`MonteCoffee` simulation are shown, which require only a view steps.
+In this tutorial we show how to set-up a :program:`MonteCoffee` simulation, requiring only a view steps.
-The entire files needed for this tutorial are shown in `test.py <../api/NeighborKMC.tutorials.A_ads.html#module-NeighborKMC.tutorials.A_ads.test>`_ and the references to the other modules mentioned herein.
+The entire files needed for this tutorial are in `test.py <../api/NeighborKMC.tutorials.A_ads.html#module-NeighborKMC.tutorials.A_ads.test>`_ and the references to the other modules mentioned herein.

-In this guide the simple adsorption/desorption of an atomic species on a plain surface is demonstrated and the results compared to the solution of a mean-field model.
+In this tutorial the simple adsorption/desorption of an atomic species on a plain surface is demonstrated and the results compared to the solution of a mean-field model.
 The reaction to simulate is:

 .. math::